+- i.
+Restriction, suspension or revocation of access privileges to technology resources;

 - ii.
 Removal from a class activity;

 - iii.
 Removal from a course:

 - iv.
 Removal from an extracurricular activity;

 - v.
 Detention, suspension or expulsion;

 - vi.
 Referral to the appropriate legal authorities for possible prosecution;

 - vii.
 Civil liability.